-To learn more about Vitamin D and eczema, check out the blog post: The Truth About Vitamin D and Eczema.
+To learn more about Vitamin D and eczema, check out the blog post: Eczema and Vitamin D: All You Need to Know.

 Low levels of Vitamin D are associated with eczema sufferers.
 If the amount of the protein increases, it fights off bacteria and inflammation.
 While some sun exposure can help, it is possible to have too much of a good thing.
 Generally, physicians recommend that eczema-prone skin or flare-ups are not exposed to the sun for longer than an hour or two at a time.

 As mentioned, sun for eczema can be beneficial, but proper protection is key.
 Sunscreen can be difficult to find for eczema-prone skin because of chemical irritants and additives.